 Recent media has reported a sharp increase in the number of young people with mental health issues since the recession, according to the Royal College of GPs.
-It estimates that tens of thousands of 15 to 34-year-olds may be living with depression, stress and anxiety and says doctors are not being given the right training to deal with the problem.
+It estimates that tens of thousands of 15 to 34 year olds may be living with depression, stress and anxiety and says that doctors are not being given the right training to deal with the problem.

 "It has been the Priory’s experience that the demand for inpatient beds for young people with severe mental health problems, particularly with risk of suicide, has been relentless for over a year, and significantly increased in comparison to previous years.
 There are simply insufficient beds available in the country, at times leaving community services struggling to provide the intensity and frequency of support required as a safe alternative.
 There has also been a notable reduction in the level of support available from Local Authority children services as their funding has been cut.
 Thresholds for intervention are increasing as budgets are tightened.

 "Transition between adolescent and adult mental health services occurs at 18 years, and has long been identified as a very difficult time for young people and families.
 The transition is challenging due to the difference in structure and practice of services.
 Professionals can find significant barriers to identifying adequate mental health support and follow-up for young people post 18 years as they are deemed not to fulfil clinical thresholds for adult mental health services, leaving the responsibility for ongoing care and treatment in primary care with GPs.